Tatwi/QBasic/README.md

 The only real "retro PC" I have to test these programs with is my Pentium 233MMX based Compaq Deskpro 4000, which is actually *too fast* for QBasic.
 Consequently, I am uncertain how well these programs will run using real 386 and 486 computers.
 That said, I have done a considerable amount of testing and I am confident my QBasic software will perform acceptably on a real PC running the equivalent of a 386SX 25MHz to a 386DX 33MHz CPU.

 If you have some old machines and you feel like testing some things for me, please see the [BENCHES](/BENCHES) directory.
 Your contributions, both documentation and benchmark programs, are welcome!

+## How To Use This Software

+1. [Download](https://www.dosbox.com/download.php?main=1) and install DOSBox for your computer (Windows, Linux, MacOS).
+2. [Download](https://www.qbasic.net/en/qbasic-downloads/compiler/qbasic-interpreter.htm) QBasic 1.1, hosted by qbasic.net.
+3. Create a folder on your computer to be your fake "C drive" in DOSBox, such as in C:\MYDOS.
+4. Create the folder for for your DOS programs C:\MYDOS\EXE.
+5. Extract QBASIC.EXE and QBASIC.HLP to C:\MYDOS\EXE.
+6. Edit your DOSBox config file (see below).
+7. Download this repository (as a zip file or using Git) and put it into your C:\MYDOS folder.
+8. Run DOSBox, cd into the directory of the program you're interested in and run it by typing: _qbasic /run filename_

 ## DOSBox Config